 What to Ask Your Pediatrician

-A “normal” B12 result can be misleading.
-To see if the body is actually using these vitamins, request:
+A “normal” B12 test result can actually be misleading.
+To see if your child’s body is truly absorbing and using these vitamins, request these specific markers:

-- Serum B12 & Folate: To check the current levels in the bloodstream.
+- Serum B12 & Folate: This simply checks how much of the vitamins are floating in the bloodstream.

 Pediatric B12, Folate, and Homocysteine Reference Range